 Does this RN job description sound like a fit for you?
 Great!
 To become a Registered Nurse today, you must attend an accredited, postsecondary nursing school.
 The typical industry requirement is an Associate Degree in Nursing, however, many employers now prefer to hire Registered Nurses holding a Bachelor’s of Nursing, or BSN degree.
 Registered Nurses who desire to advance into more leadership-focused roles, such as that of an Advanced Practical Nurse or Nurse Administrator, may also choose to further their college education with a Master’s degree in Nursing.

 The type of nursing degree you pursue will depend on the type of Registered Nurse you’d like to become.
-If you’re looking to become an RN in Connecticut, though, know you can start your path right here at Goodwin College.
+If you’re looking to become an RN in Connecticut, though, know you can start your path right here at Goodwin University.
 We offer several different nursing degrees, depending on your interests and your ability to commit to nursing school.
 We are an accredited institution accepting nursing applications 3x per year.
 Here, there are no wait-lists for enrollment and there are six class-starts each year – meaning you can get into a nursing career fast.

 Goodwin University is a nonprofit institution of higher education and is accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges (NEASC).
 Goodwin University was founded in 1999, with the goal of serving a diverse student population with career-focused degree programs that lead to strong employment outcomes.